 PII is information that can be used on its own or with other information to identify, contact, or locate a single person, or to identify an individual in context.

 We take your Privacy seriously.
-Tech Daily does not collect any Personally Identifiable Information from you.
+Tech Daily does not collect any PII from you.

 We collect Device Information using the following technologies: